• Skip to primary navigation

 • Enjoy with grilled chicken, BBQ chicken, and shrimp.

-3. Serve within couple of hours.
-Panzanella salad is served best right after its made.
-You can allow the salad to marinate in the dressing for 30 minutes to a hour, longer than that croutons will soften and turn mushy.
+This salad doesn’t hold good to be stored for days.
+As soon as it’s made, allow the salad to marinate in the dressing for an hour, longer than that croutons will soften and turn mushy.

 If you plan on storing longer for a few days in the refrigerator, reserve the croutons for later.